-- Regular savings account give you the opportunity to put away some money each month.
+- regular savings accounts give you the opportunity to put away some money each month

-- Instant access savings accounts give you access to your money whenever you need it.
+- easy access savings accounts give you access to your money whenever you need it

-- Fixed term savings accounts or bonds are suitable if you can put a lump sum of money away for a fixed period of time.
+- fixed-rate savings accounts are suitable if you can put a lump sum of money away for a fixed period of time